swcarpentry/DEPRECATED-boot-camps/README.md

 ## Before you arrive...

-You'll need to bring your laptop (*and mains adaptor!*) and before you arrive, you'll need to ensure you have installed some software on your laptop.
+You'll need to bring your laptop (and mains adaptor!) and before you arrive, you'll need to ensure you have installed some software on your laptop.
 Please see our [set-up page](Setup.md) for a list of the software required.

-You will also need to have created a free account on [BitBucket](https://bitbucket.org/account/signup/).
+You will also need to have created a free account on [Github](https://github.com).

 ## Instructors